Residential Inpatient Rehab Centers Near Me for Drug and Alcohol Addiction

-Inpatient drug rehab centers can be an important milestone on the road to recovery from substance use disorders, especially for patients who are dealing with severe addiction-related issues, such as co-occurring mental health conditions as well as significant physical dependence and heightened risk of complicated withdrawal.1
+Inpatient drug and alcohol rehab centers can be an important milestone on the road to recovery from substance use disorders (SUDs).
+This is especially true for patients struggling with severe addiction-related issues, such as co-occurring mental health conditions, as well as significant physical dependence and heightened risk of complicated withdrawal.1

 Inpatient drug and alcohol rehabs provide 24/7 supervision and care while you reside at the center for the duration of the program.
 Hospital-based inpatient facilities offer around-the-clock medical care from healthcare professionals.
 Many non-hospital-based residential programs also facilitate access to medical services when needed.

-At most inpatient centers, you’ll participate in group therapy on a daily basis.
+At most inpatient centers, you’ll participate in group therapy daily.
 In many cases, you may also attend individual therapy sessions and support group meetings.2 Group meetings, such as those hosted by 12-step programs, offer the support and wisdom of others on similar recovery journeys.
 Some inpatient programs may host alternative, non-12-step support group meetings.
-For more information on the difference between 12-step and non-12-step support groups, read here.
+Learn about drug and alcohol recovery programs for more information on the difference between 12-step and non-12-step support groups.